feathers-plus/docs/source/v1/batch-loader/guide.md

 ... comments find { postId: { '$in': [ 4 ] } }
 ```

-<p class="tip">A BatchLoader with neither batching nor caching makes the same database calls as does a plain Javascript implementation.
-This is a convenient way to debug issues you might have with BatchLoader.
+<p class="tip">A batch-loader with neither batching nor caching makes the same database calls as does a plain Javascript implementation.
+This is a convenient way to debug issues you might have with batch-loader.
 The *"magic"* disappears when you disable batching and caching, which makes it simpler to understand what is happening.</p>

 ### Using Batching and Caching